Tri-City School of Massage

 | Links

-| History: | |
+History: | |

 The Tri-City School of Massage was founded by Ruth E. Williams (l917-1990).
 Ruth was a true pioneer in the field of massage.
 She received her training from the John Granger School of Myopathy and Multitherapy in 1947 and became an AMTA member that same year.
 She served as AMTA National President, AMTA Historian, and National Education Director.
 She was the first Chairman of the Washington State Board of Massage Examiners, and she authored the book, "The Road to Radiant Health".
+Jess C. Williams (1899-1977) co-founded the school.
+He received his training from the Chicago School of Swedish Massage in 1952 and immediately joined AMTA.
+He was the primary therapist at the Atomic Health Center until his death.
 Classes began at the Tri-City School of Massage in 1968 with four students gathered around the kitchen table of Ruth Williams.
 The classes were taught by Ruth until 1985.
 That year, with Ruth still in the background, her daughter Patty J. Kruschke took over the teaching duties and she has been the primary instructor since then.
-Patty is a graduate of the Tri-City School of Massage and has been
+Patty became the owner/director of the school in 1990. |

 |